8 Tips for Filing a Lyft Claim After Being Injured in an Accident in Lyft

 - File a lawsuit when needed

 If you are an injured passenger, you need to know who was responsible for the accident.
 It is not always the rideshare driver.
 If the Lyft car collided with another driver, that motorist could be responsible.
 In that event, your claim would be against the other motorist’s insurance.
-The rideshare companies also have underinsured motorist coverage, so you could file a second claim if the responsible driver does not have enough insurance.
+Most rideshare companies also have underinsured motorist coverage, so you could file a second claim if the responsible driver does not have enough insurance.

 There are many scenarios for whose insurance company applies and how much coverage there is.